47degrees/arrow-slides/src/main/arrow-meta.md

 </video>

 Note:

- - Data flow management (smart cast, contracts etc)
+[Amanda]

- - Typechecking (isSubtypeOf, isEqualTypes)
+Data flow management (smart cast, contracts etc)

-   => where constraints are consumed by the typechecker and that information dissapears from KtElement -> Descriptors
+Typechecking (isSubtypeOf, isEqualTypes) => where constraints are consumed by the typechecker and that information dissapears from KtElement -> Descriptors

 ---